-Update the Cisco CallManager in question and assign it to a different server, or delete the Cisco CallManager that is assigned to that server that you want to delete and deactivate the services that run on that server.
+Update the Cisco CallManager in question and assign it to a different server, or delete the Cisco CallManager that is assigned to that server from the CallManager server Administration page.

+Delete the conference bridges, MTPs, and MOH servers that use the server that you want to delete and deactivate the services that run on that server.

 Complete these steps:

 From any directory on the publisher server, enter this command:

 "server" "database" "name_of_server_to_delete_from_ProcessNode.Name"

 When this command is run from the command prompt, errors display; no separate error log file gets generated.